avj2352/ds-algo-2020/aws-certification/aws-ccp-01.md

 ### Question 02

-_Which AWS characteristic describes the ability to acquire resources as you need them & release resources when you donot need them ?_
+_Which AWS characteristic describes the ability to acquire resources as you need them & release resources when you don't need them ?_

 - High Availability :x:
 - Agility :x: